-We understand exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+In some cases, children may blame themselves for the abuse or may have had to leave the family home as a result.